JiheHe/CPSC474-final-project/README.md

 https://bicyclecards.com/how-to-play/rummy-rum
 Ranking: K (highest) to A (lowest)

+This page explains how the game works and the set of rules/modifications we are following.
+For a detailed report and logistics, please check 'log.'

 Setup:
   One deck of cards, standard
   Each player is dealt 10 cards from the deck one at a time face-down without replacements